drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 <details>
 <summary>Hint 3.3a</summary>
-Open the <span style="color:purple">``history_columns.list``</span> in your working directory and search for the phrase "conditions at base of largest convection zone".
+Open the history_columns.list in your working directory and search for the phrase "conditions at base of largest convection zone".
 </details>

 <details>